ROT101/learn_something/linux basics/networking/1_network.md

     : tests connectivity of a device on a network

 ## netstat
-    : displays the connection,routing tables and multicast membership of a device.
+    : displays the connection,routing tables and multicast membership of a device

 ## curl
-    : tarnsfers data to and from a server .
+    : tarnsfers data to and from a server

 ## wget
-    : downloads files from a server.
+    : downloads files from a server

 ## ssh
-    : allows for a secure connection to a remote server or device.
+    : allows for a secure connection to a remote server or device